 - 1. Encoded headers: this list contains 3n encoded elements, 3 for each recipient device.
 For the i-th device this list contains: - at position 3i, the encoded deviceUid of the recipient - at position 3i + 1, the encoded byte array containing the header payload - at position 3i + 2, the encoded identity of the recipient - 2.
+The two booleans isApplicationMessage and isVoipMessage are used when the message recipient is on an iOS device: - application messages showing an "heads up" notification must be sent encrypted in the notification to be received in the notification extension of the application - VoIP call initiation messages use the special voip push type which allows instant delivery to CallKit enabled applications. - 3.
 Encoded attachment lengths: the lists of encoded attachment lengths and attachments chunk length must both contain one length per message attachment.
 The first list contains encoded 64-bit integers corresponding to the total byte length of each encrypted attachment.
-The second list contains encoded 64-bit integers corresponding to the length of the encrypted chunks into which the corresponding attachment is split. - 3.
+The second list contains encoded 64-bit integers corresponding to the length of the encrypted chunks into which the corresponding attachment is split. - 4.
 Nonce: a random 32-byte nonce is received along with the unique message identifier.
 This nonce will be required to authenticate the uploader when refreshing attachment urls or canceling an attachment upload.
-Indeed, the message identifier is sent to the recipient of the message and, for group messages, one group member should not be able to cancel the upload of an attachment, effectively preventing other group members from receiving the attachment. - 4.
-Private signed urls: after uploading the message, the user must also upload all the attachments.
+Indeed, the message identifier is sent to the recipient of the message and, for group messages, one group member should not be able to cancel the upload of an attachment, effectively preventing other group members from receiving the attachment.

+- 5. Private signed urls: after uploading the message, the user must also upload all the attachments.
 For each attachment chunk, the server computes a private signed url allowing to upload it directly to AWS S3, without going through one of the server entry points.
-The list of private signed url contains actually contains: - for each attachment, an encoded list of private signed urls

-• these encoded lists contain as many private signed urls as this attachment has chunks.
+The list of private signed url contains actually contains: - for each attachment, an encoded list of private signed urls - these encoded lists contain as many private signed urls as this attachment has chunks.
 Each signed url is a string, encoded as described in Section 21.3.

-37.3 Refresh private upload signed urls
+40.2 Refresh private upload signed urls